If you’ve seen the ads for online meat delivery services and you’re a mom who also hates grocery shopping…this ButcherBox review might interest you.

 I have always preferred boneless, skinless frozen chicken tenderloins to the ginormous frozen chicken breasts.

 Tenderloins cook quickly and, as the name implies, are more tender and easier to chop up or shred than chicken breasts.

 However, the frozen chicken tenderloins from the local grocery store leave a lot to be desired.

-The WORST part are the huge white veins in just about every piece (same in the breasts) that you have to cut out, meaning less you actually get to use.
+The WORST part are the huge white veins in just about every piece that you have to cut out, meaning less meat you actually get to use.

 From Walmart’s website, their Great Value frozen chicken breast tenderloins contain ” portions of rib meat contain up to 15% solution of water, salt and powdered chicken broth”.

 I’ve also noticed that the store brands have multiple layers of frozen ice on their tenders…

 ..which makes me wonder how much chicken I’m actually getting and how much frozen water I’m buying.